-Situated on the south eastern tip of the United States, South Carolina is one of the smallest states in the country but has a high population density by comparison.
-But what is the population of South Carolina today?
-It's estimated that South Carolina's population has now reached 4,773,684 in 2013, up from 4.62 million at the 2010 Census.
+Situated on the southeastern tip of the United States, South Carolina is one of the smallest states in the country but has a high population density by comparison.
 South Carolina currently enjoys a growth rate of 1.06%, which ranks 18th in the country.

 Like many states on the eastern edge of the country, South Carolina is densely populated in comparison to its relatively small size.
 The state has an overall surface area of 32,020 square miles (82,931 square kilometers) which makes it just the 40th largest in the US.

-For every square mile of South Carolina territory however, there is an average of 155 people here.
-That equates to 60 for every square kilometer and it makes the state the 19th most densely populated in the country.
+For every square mile of South Carolina territory, however, there is an average of 153.9 people.
+That figure makes the state the 19th most densely populated in the country.

 Interestingly, South Carolina's metropolitan statistical areas are much larger than they appear based on the central city populations.
 Because of South Carolina law regarding unincorporated areas around city limits, most city proper populations seem smaller than the actual size of the area.

 For example, Columbia, Greenville and Charleston each have urbanized area populations between 400,000 and 550,000, with the metropolitan statistical area (MSA) populations exceeding 60,000.
 The Greenville-Spartanburg-Anderson area is by far the largest, accounting for 1.4 million of South Carolina's population.

 The leading counties in terms of most populated are the two counties of Greenville and Richland, coming in with respective populations of 506,837 and 411,592.
 Both counties are enjoying steady growth rates as well.